ZhaoYilin/moha/docs/_sources/user_system.rst.txt

 ======
 System
 ======
 The ``system`` module is the core of MoHa, and almost every MoHa calculation starts from this module.
 To begin a MoHa calculation, first build the Hamiltonian of a system.
-In terms of second quantization operators, a time-independent non-relativistic Hamiltonian gives
+In terms of second quantization operators, a time-independent non-relativistic Hamiltonian gives:

 .. math::
         H = - \sum_{ij} t_{ij}\hat{c}^{\dagger}_{i}\hat{c}_{j} + \frac{1}{2} \sum_{ijkl}